1. India - the starting point

 In 2018, the MGML methodology reached about 300,000 primary schools and about twelve million children in numerous states of India.
 RIVER's developments influence school developments in many countries worldwide.
 They have received several national and international awards and recognition for their work.

 Further information, also about the MGML methodology and its learning ladders can be found under

-The cooperation between RIVER and German universities began in 20002 with the University of Regensburg (school pedagogy) and has shifted continuously since 2011 to the University of Würzburg (pedagogy for behavioural disorders).
-On the German side, , the cooperation was initiated and organized mainly by Dr. Ralf Girg and Prof. Dr. Thomas Müller.
+The cooperation between RIVER and German universities began in 2002 with the University of Regensburg (school pedagogy) and has shifted continuously to the University of Würzburg (pedagogy for behavioural disorders) since 2011.
+On the German side, the cooperation was initiated and organized mainly by Dr. Ralf Girg and Prof. Dr. Thomas Müller.

 Since 2004, about 300 German teacher training students have participated in joint local seminars in Rishi Valley, India.
 In addition, seminars on MGML methodology were and are regularly offered (Würzburg) in order to inform and familiarise students and prepare them for their tasks as teachers with heterogeneous groups.
 The experiences of the teacher training students who attended joint seminars in Rishi Valley have had a lasting influence on the further development of German schools from special needs schools to grammar schools and universities, albeit primarily in southern Germany.